olgaemms/davidemms.github.io/_posts/2019-09-18-030-diving-into-the-results.md

 (This info is also in **Comparative_Genomics_Statistics/Statistics_Overall.tsv**.)

 That's pretty good, in general it's nice to see at least 80% of your genes assigned to orthogroups.
+Fewer than this means that you are probably missing orthology relationships that actually exist for some of the remaining genes, poor species sampling is the most likely cause for this.
 Let's also check the percentages on a per species basis.
 There's a tab-delimited file called **Comparative_Genomics_Statistics/Statistics_PerSpecies.tsv**.
 Like other ".tsv" files from OrthoFinder this is best viewed in a spreadsheet program like Excel or LibreOffice Calc.
 These files might be handled correctly on your computer automatically or you might need to tell it explicitly that they are tab-delimited.
 Here is how you would do that with LibreOffice or Excel.

 **LibreOffice:**

  <img src="{{ site.github.url }}/assets/img/TabDelimited_LibreOffice.png">

 **Excel:** (You may have to select 'All Files' at the bottom right hand corner of the open file dialog first in order to see .tsv files.)